alirzasahb/TheGreatC/README.md

 </br>
 </br>
 First Way:
-You Can Define Your Commands In `Commands.cs` Inside 'TheGreatC.Commands' Project.
+You Can Define Your Commands In `AlliedMastercomputer.cs` Inside 'TheGreatC.Commands' Project.
 </br>
-The 'Default' Class As You Probably Thought Is Default Command Library, You Can Define More Commands In 'Default' Command Library Class.
+The 'AlliedMastercomputer' Class As You Probably Thought Is Default Command Library, You Can Define More Commands In 'AlliedMastercomputer' Command Library Class.
 </br>
 </br>
 Second Way:
 You Can Create Your Own Command Library Class(es) By Creating A 'Class Libraray' Project And
 </br>
-Change 'CommandsNameSpace' Value In `App.config` From 'TheGreatC' Project.
+Change 'CommandsNameSpace' Value In `sharedconfiguration.config` From 'TheGreatC.Common' Project.
 Then Copy Project
 </br>
 DLL To 'TheGreatC' Bin Folder.
 </br>